epogrebnyak/runnable-python/docs/resources/student-checklist.md

 ### Files

+- Files are pieces of text or binary information stored on a computer disk.
 - Files can be opened, read, and written using Python's built-in functions `open()`, `read()`, and `write()`.
 - There is also a modern `pathlib` library in Python that makes handling files easier.